-Attendees will learn how to identify, capture, and preserve federal data that is at risk for deletion or alteration.
+Attendees will work together to capture and preserve federal data that is at risk for deletion or alteration.
 Hosted by RDAP, attendees of all skill levels are invited to join us in capturing, describing, uploading, and preserving at-risk federal data to contribute to the Data Rescue Project.
-The instruction portion of the session will be led by Lena Bohman and other members of the Data Rescue Project Team will be available to answer questions and provide assistance.
+There will be a brief introduction to the session led by Lena Bohman and other members of the Data Rescue Project Team will be available to answer questions and provide assistance.

 Please send any questions to Tess Grynoch at president@rdapassociation.org